-For dogs that are determined to escape the yard they are familiar with for more interesting landscapes, finding ways to safely keep them contained can be challenging – and sometimes expensive!
-Many dog owners consider wireless invisible fencing as a containment solution due to its affordability, but how do you know if an electric dog fence is right for you?
+For dogs that are determined to escape the yard and familiar with more interesting landscapes, finding ways to keep them contained safely can be challenging – and sometimes expensive!
+Many dog owners consider wireless invisible fencing as a containment solution due to its affordability, but how do you know if an invisible electric fence is right for you?

 When it comes to invisible electric pet fencing, there are two main options for dogs:

-- In-Ground Dog Fence.
+- Underground Dog Fence.
 An invisible in-ground dog fence creates a boundary using an electric wire buried underground.
 Although this option works very similarly to a wireless fence, the boundary wire can be placed more freely for a more customizable boundary.
 Rather than communicating with a transmitter, the collar connects to the wired electric boundary.

-Advantages of Electric Dog Fences
+Advantages of an Electric Dog Fence System

 Wireless Fence Benefits

-In-Ground Wired Fence Benefits
+Underground Wired Fence Benefits

 Disadvantages of Electric Dog Fences

 This also means that your dog can see everything going on around them.
-Some dogs become frustrated when they can see other animals and people nearby, but can’t run over to greet them.
-It can be especially difficult for some dogs to be able to see other neighbor dogs running and playing knowing that they are not able to join in.
+Some dogs become frustrated when they can see other animals and people nearby but can’t run over to greet them.
+It can be especially difficult for some dogs to be able to see other neighbor dogs running and playing, knowing that they are not able to join in.